 In May 2019, Delek Logistics, through its wholly owned indirect subsidiary DKL Pipeline, LLC ("DKL Pipeline"), entered into a Contribution and Subscription Agreement (the "Contribution Agreement") with Plains Pipeline, L.P. ("Plains") and Red River Pipeline Company LLC ("Red River").
 Pursuant to the Contribution Agreement, DKL Pipeline contributed \$124.7 million, substantially all of which was financed under the Delek Logistics Credit Facility (as defined in Note 11), to Red River in exchange for a 33% membership interest in Red River and DKL Pipeline's admission as a member of Red River ("Red River Pipeline Joint Venture").
-Red River owns a 16-inch crude oil pipeline running from Cushing, Oklahoma to Longview, Texas, with an expansion project planned to increase the pipeline capacity, which is expected to be completed during the first half of 2020.
+Red River owns a 16-inch crude oil pipeline running from Cushing, Oklahoma to Longview, Texas.
+In August 2020, Red River completed a planned expansion project to increase the pipeline capacity which commenced operations on October 1, 2020.
 Delek Logistics contributed an additional \$3.5 million related to such expansion project in May 2019.
-As of December 31, 2019, Delek's investment balance in Red River totaled \$131.0 million, and we recognized income on the investment totaling \$8.4 million for the year ended December 31, 2019.
+During the year ended December 31, 2020, we made additional capital contributions totaling \$12.2 million based on capital calls received.
+As of December 31, 2020 and 2019, Delek's investment balance in Red River totaled \$141.8 million and \$131.0 million, respectively.
+We recognized income on the investment totaling \$8.9 million and \$8.4 million for the years ended December 31, 2020 and 2019, respectively.
 This investment is accounted for using the equity method and is included as part of total assets in our logistics segment.